pcresswell/HealthCanada/README.md

 # HealthCanada
-Health Canada Drug Product Database Schema in sqlite format
+Health Canada Drug Product Database Schema in sqlite format.
+No rights are granted or assumed.
+All rights for commercial use of Health Canada’s Drug Product Database must be negotiated with Health Canada.